sfuphantom/firmware/CAN_NETWORK/README.md

 # CAN_NETWORK
-Implementation of CAN communication between two Hercules Safety MCUs - TMS570LS1224 and TMS570LS1227
+Implementation of CAN communication between VCU(TMS570LS1227) & BMS(TMS570LS1224)